Free Online Tools Logo

 JWTs are stateless, meaning the server does not need to store session data to validate them.
 When a user logs in, the server creates a JWT and sends it to the client.
 The client includes this token in subsequent requests, and the server can verify the token's authenticity by checking the signature without querying a database.
 This makes JWTs efficient for scaling applications, as each server can independently verify tokens.

 JWTs are widely used in modern web applications, especially in APIs and microservices architectures.
 They are part of the OAuth 2.0 and OpenID Connect standards, making them the de facto standard for authentication tokens across the internet.
 Popular platforms like Google, GitHub, and Auth0 use JWTs to manage user sessions and permissions.
+You can use a free online JWT decoder to decode JWT tokens and inspect their structure without any software installation.

 When should you use the JWT Decoder?